 Just to be a little more in-your-face, you may re-watch Jodha Akbar after reading the Baburnama.

 (This article was first published on 3 March 2016.
-It is being reposted from The Quint’s archives in light of BJP MLA Sangeet Som calling Mughals "traitors" and the Taj Mahal a "blot on Indian culture".)
+It is being reposted from The Quint’s archives on the occasion of World Heritage Day.)